jacobkrantz/VLN-CE/README.md

 ### Data

-Like Habitat-Lab, we expect a `data` folder (or symlink) with a particular structure in the top-level directory of this project.

-#### Matterport3D
+#### Scenes: Matterport3D

-We train and evaluate our agents on Matterport3D (MP3D) scene reconstructions.
-The official Matterport3D download script (`download_mp.py`) can be accessed by following the "Dataset Download" instructions on their [project webpage](https://niessner.github.io/Matterport/).
-The scene data needed to run VLN-CE can then be downloaded this way:
+Matterport3D (MP3D) scene reconstructions are used.
+The official Matterport3D download script (`download_mp.py`) can be accessed by following the instructions on their [project webpage](https://niessner.github.io/Matterport/).
+The scene data can then be downloaded this way:

 ```bash
 # requires running with python 2.7
 python download_mp.py --task habitat -o data/scene_datasets/mp3d/
 ```

-Extract this data to `data/scene_datasets/mp3d` such that it has the form `data/scene_datasets/mp3d/{scene}/{scene}.glb`.
+Extract this data such that it has the form `data/scene_datasets/mp3d/{scene}/{scene}.glb`.
 There should be 90 total scenes.

-#### Dataset
+#### Episodes: Room-to-Room (R2R)

 The R2R_VLNCE dataset is a port of the Room-to-Room (R2R) dataset created by [Anderson et al](http://openaccess.thecvf.com/content_cvpr_2018/papers/Anderson_Vision-and-Language_Navigation_Interpreting_CVPR_2018_paper.pdf) for use with the [Matterport3DSimulator](https://github.com/peteanderson80/Matterport3DSimulator) (MP3D-Sim).
 For details on the porting process from MP3D-Sim to the continuous reconstructions used in Habitat, please see our [paper](https://arxiv.org/abs/2004.02857).
 We provide two versions of the dataset, `R2R_VLNCE_v1-2` and `R2R_VLNCE_v1-2_preprocessed`. `R2R_VLNCE_v1-2` contains the `train`, `val_seen`, `val_unseen`, and `test` splits. `R2R_VLNCE_v1-2_preprocessed` runs with our models out of the box.
 It additionally includes instruction tokens mapped to GloVe embeddings, ground truth trajectories, and a data augmentation split (`envdrop`) that is ported from [R2R-EnvDrop](https://github.com/airsplay/R2R-EnvDrop).
 The `test` split does not contain episode goals or ground truth paths.
-See [here](#vln-ce-challenge-on-evalai) for using the `test` split.
 For more details on the dataset contents and format, see our [project page](https://jacobkrantz.github.io/vlnce/data).

 | Dataset | Extract path | Size |
 |-------------- |---------------------------- |------- |